 A specific example of reduced material requirements for scale-up is in the quantity of API required to fully develop and scale up to commercial scale.
-In a batch process, quantities are typically not available at the step process that could take several days or weeks to generate.
-In contrast, a comprehensive DoE with
+In a batch process, quantities are typically not available at the phase II stage of development.
+Performing multivariable factorial DoE (a key component of QbD development) using large-scale batch processes is time-consuming, because each data point in a multistep process could take several days or weeks to generate.
+In contrast, a comprehensive DoE with multiple data points could be done in less than a day with continuous manufacturing.